Chris3606/GoRogue/GoRogue.Docs/articles/2-to-3-upgrade-guide.md

 The basic map generation algorithms that were present in GoRogue 2 are all present in some form in GoRogue 3, but not at a level that produces full implementation parity.
 Therefore, the new implementations of those algorithms are not guaranteed to produce the same level from a given seed that was produced in GoRogue 2.

 ### Quick Generators
-The "full-map generation" algorithms that were present in GoRogue `GoRogue.MapGeneration.QuickGenerators` are represented in GoRogue 3 as functions in `GoRogue.MapGeneration.DefaultAlgorithms`.
+The "full-map generation" algorithms that were present in GoRogue 2 as functions in `GoRogue.MapGeneration.QuickGenerators` are represented in GoRogue 3 as functions in `GoRogue.MapGeneration.DefaultAlgorithms`.
 These functions produce a set of generation steps that, when executed in a `Generator`, follow a roughly equivalent process:

 | Old QuickGenerator | DefaultAlgorithm |
 | ------------------ | --------------- |